12 Foods to Eat for a Healthy Gluten-Free Diet

 Adopting a gluten-free diet is absolutely imperative for individuals diagnosed with celiac disease.
 These 12 gluten-free foods (and then some) will ease and simplify your next grocery store trip!

-Adopting a gluten-free diet is absolutely imperative for individuals diagnosed with celiac disease.
+Adopting a gluten-free diet and lifestyle is absolutely imperative for individuals diagnosed with celiac disease.
 And with gluten found in a wide-variety of products, tackling a gluten-free diet may seem intimidating and overwhelming.
-These 12 gluten-free foods (and then some) will ease and simplify your next grocery store trip!
+This list of gluten-free food (and then some) will ease and simplify your next grocery store trip!

 When it comes to gluten, carbohydrate and starch products are mostly of concern.
 Though the grains wheat, barley, and rye should be avoided, the following are naturally gluten-free: